A Recipe for Improved Certifiable Robustness: Evaluation

 We explore different ways of using spatial MLPs.
 As shown in Table \ref{abl:breakdown}, we can either add all spatial-MLP blocks after the last convolution layer or insert one spatial-MLP block after every convolution layer.
 However, the improvement is very limited.
 We also consider using spatial MLPs with groups so that it can obtain larger model capacity from more parameters.
 We experiment with $2, 4, \cdots, 32$ groups, and there is no great difference.
 Although spatial-MLP shows comparable performance to transformers and conv-net in standard training, the capacity of spatial-MLP may not be enough for certificated training in a Lipschitz bounded setting.

 Adding dense layers to the model can increase the model capacity significantly.
-Dense layers can easily introduce millions of parameters with fairly small computational cost.
+Dense layers introduce millions of parameters with fairly small computational cost.
 In standard training, this property can make large dense layers prone to overfitting.
-While in Lipschitz based training, the smoothness of the model is controlled by the network Lipschitz constant thus large dense layers can improve the certification robustness effectively.
-Adding more dense layers (16 layers) diminishing return, thus we choose 8 dense layers in our final configuration.
+However, in Lipschitz-based certified training, the smoothness of the model is controlled by the network's Lipschitz constant, thus large dense layers improve the capacity (and thus VRA) without significantly overfitting.
+Adding more dense layers (16 layers) exhibited diminishing returns, thus we choose 8 dense layers in our final configuration.

-Orthogonalizing the dense layers is another effective way to improve the certification robustness.
-However, as we mentioned earlier we do not apply orthogonalization to convolutions since it has to apply FFT and inverse FFT to the feature map, which we believe is not a common practice for real-world application.
-Better pipeline to apply generated data to augment training also provides significant improvement.
-We have a more detailed experimental analysis later.
+Orthogonalizing the dense layers is another effective way to improve the model's certified robustness.
+However, as we mentioned earlier, we do not apply orthogonalization to convolutions since this requires applying FFTs and inverse FFTs to the feature maps, which can become expensive in large models---we discuss this further in our presentation of our ablation study on Lipschitz control mechanisms.

-\paragraph{An Ablation Study on the Lipschitz Control Mechanism.} We conduct a fair comparison between the various approaches to Lipschitz control discussed in Section~\ref{sec:design_space:lc} to find an optimal block.
-Specifically, we use the same backbone, LiResNet++ and train the model with the same setting on the same data (original dataset plus generated data).
-We only change the Lipschitz control mechanism for the dense layers---for convolutions we still use Gloro-based regularization from the loss function.
-Table \ref{tbl:abl_dense} shows the results on CIFAR-10/100 datasets and Figure \ref{fig1} (left) shows the learning curve of certificated accuracy on the test set.
-We can find that it performs better if parameterizing the dense layer weights are orthogonal matrices (Cayley, Matrix Exp, Cholesky).
-Cholesky-based Orthogonal Layer and Matrix Exponential perform similar, but Matrix Exponential is slower.
-It takes 32.4, 37.8 and 51.2 seconds to train one epoch with Cholesky, Cayley and Matrix Exp respectively on CIFAR-10 dataset using the same A100 machine.
-Cholesky-based Orthogonal Layer is the optimal Lipschitz control choice for the dense layers considering both performance and efficiency.
+\paragraph{An Ablation Study on the Lipschitz Control Mechanism.} We conduct a fair comparison between the various approaches to Lipschitz control discussed in Section~\ref{sec:design_space:lc} to find an optimal method for controlling the Lipschitz constant of the many dense layers in our modified LiResNet architecture.
+We use the same backbone and train the model with the same settings on the same data (original dataset plus generated data), changing only the Lipschitz control mechanism for the dense layers---for convolutions we still use Gloro-based regularization for Lipschitz control.
+Table \ref{tbl:abl_dense} shows the results on CIFAR-10/100 datasets and Figure \ref{fig1} shows the learning curve of certificated accuracy on the test set.
+We find that performance is better when parameterizing the dense layer weights as orthogonal matrices (Cayley, Matrix Exp, Cholesky).
+Cholesky-based and Matrix Exponential orthogonalization perform similarly, but Matrix Exponential is slower.
+It takes 32.4, 37.8 and 51.2 seconds to train one epoch with CHORD, Cayley and Matrix Exp respectively on CIFAR-10 using the same A100 machine.
+We conclude that CHORD layers are the optimal Lipschitz control choice for the dense layers considering both performance and efficiency.